clay-hunter-welch/sudokubot/README.md

 6) continue working to comply with PEP8
 7) Bonus: I would really like to make a slow but pretty dynamic visualization of the board as it iterates, with clear indication of the cells being tried, the choices being made, and successes or failures when reached.
-   Highlighted cells, colors, flashing cells, etc.
+   Highlighted cells, colors, flashing cells, etc.  reprinter.py is a code snippet I would use as a startpoint.